Ear Wax Softener

-Ear wax softening drops, normally purchased from your local chemist, are used to both soften and disintegrate the wax built up within your ear canal.
-They are often used in combination with other wax removal techniques, such as irrigation or removal via micro suction and curettage.
+We suggest the use of softening drops to help break down your built up wax.
+They are often used in combination with other wax removal techniques, such as micro suction and curettage.
 They are either water based, oil based, or non-oil, non-water based.

 Each brand of softening drops has its own unique formula, which works in slightly different ways:

-• Water, and water based agents (such as sodium bicarb drops or Waxol) have a softening effect by drawing water into the wax and breaking the wax apart
+• Water, and water based agents (such as sodium bicarb drops or Waxsol) have a softening effect by drawing water into the wax and breaking the wax apart

 • Oil based preparations (such as olive oil) lubricate and soften the wax without breaking it apart